 It can be cold outside but when you’re walking, sightseeing, and buzzing through the London Underground; it tends to get a bit warm.
 My thick is wearing a 1 or 2 light layers under my jacket or coat and throwing in a pair of stocking and long sleeve top I can wear if I get cold.

 Read these tips on how to layer your clothing.

-Avoid packing a carry-on or duffel that’s too heavy
+A carry-on or duffel that’s NOT too heavy

 As mentioned in the ultimate backpacking Europe Packing list, the last thing you want to do is pack an over-sized wheeled suitcase around the streets of London especially when using the Tube to get to your next destination.
 Not only is it jam packed with people but you might struggle getting up and down the steps with a large suitcase.